envoyproxy/gateway/site/content/en/docs/tasks/extensibility/envoy-patch-policy.md

 ## Caveats

-This API will always be an unstable API and the same outcome cannot be garunteed across versions for these reasons
+This API will always be an unstable API and the same outcome cannot be guaranteed across versions for these reasons
 * The Envoy Proxy API might deprecate and remove API fields
 * Envoy Gateway might alter the xDS translation creating a different xDS output